 Email counselling is one of my favourite forms of counselling.
-It may not be quite as ‘thorough’ as regular counselling.
-Or quite as ‘elegant’.
-There are no long pauses while the client feels and processes thoughts and realizations while the counsellor brings hidden words and subtle actions to the client’s awareness.
+It may not be quite as ‘accepted’ as regular counselling… There are no long pauses while the client feels and processes thoughts and realizations when the counsellor brings possible hidden thoughts or subtle actions to the client’s awareness.
 But you can ponder and reread in ways you cannot in traditional counselling.

 The following is an interesting article written more than 20 years ago, supported by numerous expert research and opinions.
 Of course, now we have the benefit of hindsight, knowing how this story unfolds.
 However, that makes it even more interesting?!